 - Initially, only increased urgency and frequency of micturition; later also urge incontinence

 - Dilation of the lateral ventricles results in a distortion of the fibers of the corona radiata, which causes a loss of inhibition of detrusor activity.

 - Incontinence worsens as cognitive impairment progresses.

 - Gait disturbances can make reaching the toilet more difficult, leading to further incontinence-related issues.

-- Evans ratio (largest width of frontal horns vs largest biparietal diameter ratio) > 30%
+- Evans ratio (ratio of largest width of frontal horns to largest biparietal diameter): > 30%

 Hydrocephalus ex vacuo

 - Definition: Hydrocephalus ex vacuo is often classified as a form of hydrocephalus, however, this is a misnomer as it is not a true hydrocephalus.
 The ventricles and subarachnoid space appear enlarged secondary to loss of brain tissue; however, intracranial pressure and flow of cerebrospinal fluid are normal.

 For differential diagnoses based on the initial clinical presentation, see: